11 Common Sense Boating Tips for Beginners

 Don't sit around on the boat ramp squinting at the sky to check the weather or rummaging around in your boat for items.

-Boat traffic can build up and you'll be called some names that you don't want to be called.
-You'll at least frustrate many people or have fellow boaters looking at you like you don't know what you're doing.
+Boat traffic can build up, and you'll be called names you don't want to be called.
+At the very least, you'll frustrate many people or have fellow boaters looking at you like you don't know what you're doing.

 Prepare well in advance of launch.

 Maintain a pre-departure checklist so that you're prepared for any on-water possibility.
-The pre-departure checklist will ensure that no precautions or safety rules have been overlooked.
+The checklist will ensure that no precautions or safety rules are overlooked.

-For example, your checklist can remind you to keep food and water, a flashlight and first aid items on board with you.
+For example, your checklist can remind you to bring food, water, a flashlight and first aid items on board.

 I use my smartphone for this.
 You don't need another item to carry.
 Skip the clipboard and check off a checklist on your smartphone.